kibook/s1kd-tools/s1kd-newdm/README.md

 -r &lt;RPC&gt;
 The responsible partner company enterprise name of the new data module.

+-R &lt;CAGE&gt;
+The CAGE code of the responsible partner company.

 -o &lt;orig&gt;
 The originator enterprise name of the new data module.

+-O &lt;CAGE&gt;
+The CAGE code of the originator.

 -t &lt;tech&gt;
 The tech name of the new data module.